API-Skeletons/zf-oauth2-doctrine/README.md

 Requirements
 ------------

-At this time only ORM is supported.
 For ORM you will require `doctrine/doctrine-orm-module` through composer.

 Installation